 Partners and Collaborations

-- The creation of a worldwide network of scientists who developed the Brain to Society (BtS) approach (with funding from SSHRC, FQRSC, CIHR, NIH, and ICMR, totaling more than $3 million) and created a handbook on the BtS approach to obesity prevention, The Role of Brain and Society on Behavior (Elsevier, 2010).
-The book can be purchased on Amazon.
+- A worldwide network of scientists who developed the Brain to Society (BtS) approach (with funding from SSHRC, FQRSC, CIHR, NIH, and ICMR, totaling more than $3 million) and created a handbook on the BtS approach to obesity prevention, The Role of Brain and Society on Behavior (Elsevier, 2010).
+Available on Amazon.

-- A partnership with the Montréal and Québec public health agencies and Québec en Forme to develop a government-sponsored knowledge-to-action agenda to promote healthy lifestyles.
-Additionally, the MCCHE developed convergence-building knowledge systems and decision support tools to support multi- and cross-sectoral action in Québec.
+- Partnership with the Montréal and Québec public health agencies and Québec en Forme to develop a government-sponsored knowledge-to-action agenda to promote healthy lifestyles.

-- A partnership with the Public Health Agency of Canada and the World Health Organization for the commission of a series of papers on global health diplomacy related to healthy eating, as well as a series of expert workshops.
+- Partnership with the Public Health Agency of Canada (PHAC) and the World Health Organization (WHO) for the commission of a series of papers on global health diplomacy related to healthy eating, as well as a series of expert workshops.

-- A series of collaborative workshops sponsored by Foundations such as The Bill & Melinda Gates Foundation and the Rockefeller Foundation.
+- Collaborative workshops sponsored by the Bill & Melinda Gates Foundation and the Rockefeller Foundation.